 In a crowded and noisy social media space, only marketers with the right tools can connect with their target audience.
 Social media tools roughly fall into four broad categories: campaign management, social listening, and content creation.

 Buffer also provides features for optimizing engagement, tracking analytics, and team collaboration.
-The platform is a popular choice among brands, SMBs, agencies, and individuals, especially since Buffer offers a clean UI, excellent customer service, and extensive knowledge base.
+The platform is a popular choice among brands, SMBs, agencies, and individuals, especially since Buffer offers a clean UI, excellent customer service, and an extensive knowledge base.

 Oktopost is a social media management platform mainly tailored for enterprise-level B2B companies.
 The tool provides a robust set of features that help marketers with lead generation and marketing attribution through social media.